llathrop/Udacity-ML-Capstone-Kaggle-Allstate/Allstate_Proposal.md

 The dataset is provided by the competition organizer, and is anonymized, including removing labels from from each data point.
 We are to assume that this data was gathered in the normal course of the business of prior insurance claims, and will be continue to be gathered so that new predictions may be made.This means that we may not use intuition to provide new features.
 We are to assume that the data is relevant to the problem and accurate.
 We may test this relevance, or use methods such as PCA to examine the most relevant labels.

 We are provided training and test data set, where the training set includes the "loss" field that we are attempting to predict, and test does not.
 When looking at the common features, we see 116 categorical and 14 continuous features.
 The features seem well matched between train and test, with similar mean/standard deviation/min/max.
+The train set has 188318 rows, and the test set has 125546.

+As we can't verify the test set directly, we will further break out a validation set from the train data, for use as our own test set for the purpose of validating the models before use with the provided test set.
+This validation set will be sized to aout 25% of the train data.

 <div>
 ### Solution Statement